-- Users can choose from a variety of services, including Yahoo Weather, World Weather, Open Weather, etc.
+- Users can choose from various services, including Yahoo Weather, World Weather, Open Weather, etc.

 - It can show accurate data of sunrise and sundown.

-- You can see a detailed report by a single click on the tray icon.
+- You can see a detailed report with a single click on the tray icon.